CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

 A detailed microphysical simulation of CRYSP has been performed using the Geant4 simulation framework~\cite{GEANT4:2002zbu}.
 Two different applications have been implemented: one detailing a single monolithic crystal read out by a matrix of $8\times8$ SiPMs of size $6\times6$~mm$^2$ and one with the baseline design of a full CRYSP1M scanner.

 The first application was used to study in detail the performances of monolithic crystals.
-The emission spectrum of CsI at cryogenic temperatures and the photon detection efficiency of the photosensor were specified according to fig.~\ref{fig:spectrum}.
+The emission spectrum of CsI at cryogenic temperatures and the photon detection efficiency of the photosensor were {set} according to specifications~\cite{Hamamatsu}.
 Several possible wrapping materials (e.g., PTFE, ESR~\cite{loignon2017reflectivity}) and coverage combinations were tested.
 The data obtained with the experimental apparatus of ref.~\cite{Soleti:2024flw} were used to validate the simulation.
 Optical photon generation was included in the application and the best agreement between data and Monte Carlo was obtained with the \texttt{LUT} optical model~\cite{5485130}.
 The results of the simulation were then used to develop the vertex reconstruction algorithm described in section~\ref{sec:vertex}.

-The second application includes the full geometry of CRYSP1M, as shown in fig.~\ref{fig:geant4}, and was used for the performance evaluation detailed in sections~\ref{sec:eval} and~\ref{sec:images}.
+The second application includes the full geometry of CRYSP1M and was used for the performance evaluation detailed in section~\ref{sec:eval}.
 Positrons inside the phantoms were generated with a kinetic energy corresponding to the $^{18}$F decay spectrum.
 However, simulation of optical photons is too computationally intense for a full detector.
-Thus, the energy deposition in the crystals is smeared with a Gaussian FWHM of 6.3\%, corresponding to the experimental energy resolution obtained in ref.~\cite{Soleti:2024flw}.
-The light time emission profile and CTR are applied separately at analysis level.
+Thus, the energy deposition in the crystals is smeared with a Gaussian FWHM of 6.3\%, corresponding to the experimental energy resolution obtained in ref.~\cite{Soleti:2024flw}. {The light‐time emission profile and coincidence time resolution (CTR) were applied separately at the analysis stage.
+A scintillation decay constant of 800~ns and a CTR of 1.5~ns FWHM were adopted, consistent with the experimental results reported in ref. ~\cite{Soleti:2024flw}.
+The decay time was implemented by time-distributing the detected photoelectrons according to an exponential emission profile with the corresponding decay constant, thereby reproducing the temporal response of the photosensor to the scintillation pulse.
+Dead-time effects were modeled through the integration and pile-up processing described in section~\ref{sec:pileup_proc}.
+Interactions occurring within 500~ns were classified as unresolved pile-up and treated as a single event, while pulses separated by more than 500~ns were assumed to be resolvable by the electronics and to preserve the nominal energy resolution.}

+{The acquisition parameters used in all performance studies are consistent with those expected for the final detector operation and are summarized in Table~\ref{tab:specifications}.
+In particular, events were selected within an energy window of 465--555~keV (corresponding to $3\sigma$ around 511~keV) and a coincidence time window of 4.5 ns.
+These settings were adopted for both sensitivity and imaging simulations to allow a fair comparison across all performance metrics.}